Mental Health Facilities Jackson County, OR

 • What Kind of Mental Health Disorders Can You Get Treatment For in Jackson County?

-All types of mental health disorders can be treated in Jackson County.
+Many types of mental health disorders may be treated in Jackson County.
 Treating the mental health disorder is a great way to help the patient get better and not have to deal with the long-term implications.
-Some of the mental health disorders that can receive treatment include: bipolar disorder, depression (both minor and major), anxiety of all kinds, dissociative disorders, eating disorders like anorexia and bulimia, schizophrenia, PTSD, ADHD, mood disorders, binge eating disorder, BPD (borderline personality disorder), panic disorder and all phobias.
+Some of the mental health disorders that you may receive treatment for include: bipolar disorder, depression (both minor and major), anxiety of all kinds, dissociative disorders, eating disorders like anorexia and bulimia, schizophrenia, PTSD, ADHD, mood disorders, binge eating disorder, BPD (borderline personality disorder), panic disorder and all phobias.

 • Can Mental Health Clinics in Jackson County Treat Dual Diagnosis?